How to identify WordPress plugins with clean code

 Check loading speed before and after

-3. If page load time increases by more than 0.5 seconds, the plugin may have inefficient code
+4. If page load time increases by more than 0.5 seconds, the plugin may be adding inefficient code or unnecessary requests

 Look at what files it loads